ashokvlsi/TwitterSentimentAnalysis/README.md

 #Sentiment Analysis on Twitter

 ###Summary
-> Base on a sample of data collected from Twitter API, a sentiment analysis was performed over the controversial topic, "gay marriage", using the lexical affinity approach.
+> Base on a sample of data collected from Twitter API Version 1.1, a sentiment analysis was performed over the selected topic, "obama", using the lexical affinity approach.